ocaml/v2.ocaml.org/site/learn/tutorials/99problems.md

 >   | [] -> []
 >   | h :: t -> h :: h :: duplicate t;;
 > ```
+> Remark: this function is not tail recursive.
+Can you modify it so
+> it becomes so?

 ```ocamltop
 duplicate ["a";"b";"c";"c";"d"];;